Economic relief talks between White House, Pelosi suddenly resume as House Democrats make new offer

 The bill would fund a range of other programs, including many that Republicans have supported.
 It would, for example, extend the Paycheck Protection Program for small businesses and provide $182 billion for K-12 schools and $39 billion for postsecondary schools.
 An additional $57 billion would go toward other child-care costs.

 The biggest budget item in the package would be $436 billion in aid to states, cities, and territorial and tribal governments that have experienced a major budget crunch this year.
-That’s about half as much as the amount for cities and states that was included in the original Heroes Act, because the time period for funding state and local budgets was reduced.
+That’s about half as much as the amount for cities and states that was included in the original Heroes Act because the time period for funding state and local budgets was reduced.
 The White House has mostly opposed more funding for states and cities, and Trump has said that was one of the biggest sticking points in past discussions.

 The bill would support an assortment of other programs, including $75 billion for coronavirus testing and tracing.